History of CraftNOW

 - Jodi Throckmorton led CraftNOW patrons on a tour of the Rina Banerjee: Make Me a Summary of the World exhibition at the Pennsylvania Academy of the Fine Arts.

-- CraftNOW is hosting guests at Victor Keen’s private collection in Bethany Mission Gallery for its spring fundraising event.
+- CraftNOW hosted guests at Victor Keen’s private collection in Bethany Mission Gallery for its spring fundraising event.

-- Michelle Millar Fisher, newly named Curator of Contemporary Decorative Arts at the Museum of Fine Arts, Boston, will be keynote for the annual symposium.
+- Michelle Millar Fisher, newly named Curator of Contemporary Decorative Arts at the Museum of Fine Arts, Boston, was named keynote for the annual symposium.

-- The publication Craft Capital: Philadelphia’s Cultures of Making edited by Glenn Adamson will have an exclusive release with Schiffer Publishing in October.
+- The publication Craft Capital: Philadelphia’s Cultures of Making edited by Glenn Adamson had an exclusive release with Schiffer Publishing in October.
 The book boasts some of Philadelphia’s most important craft and contemporary art scholars.

-- CraftNOW is a hosting partner for the American Craft Council conference Present Tense coming to Philadelphia October 10 – 12.
+- CraftNOW was a hosting partner for the American Craft Council conference Present Tense in Philadelphia October 10 – 12.

 - The Society of North American Goldsmiths will be working with CraftNOW during the development of their May 2020 conference in Philadelphia From Grit to Gold.